 Obama sees fiscal deal in a week if Republicans move on taxes

-WASHINGTON Dec 5 (Reuters) - President Barack Obama told business leaders on Wednesday that a "fiscal cliff" deal was possible within about a week if Republicans acknowledged the need to raise taxes on the wealthiest Americans.
+WASHINGTON (Reuters) - President Barack Obama told business leaders on Wednesday that a "fiscal cliff" deal was possible within about a week if Republicans compromise on taxes, and he warned lawmakers he would not engage in another debt ceiling standoff.

 Obama also said the global economy was soft and Europe would be "in the doldrums for quite some time."